-It's not everyday that we think about preparing our homes for emergencies, because who wants to think about the worst happening?
-However, every now and then, there will be moments when the worst does happen -- and we'll wish we were more prepared.
-This guide will help you prepare your home for common emergencies and disasters to allow you to live comfortably and with a peace of mind.
-While emergencies don't happen on a daily basis, it never hurts to have an emergency kit put together, and enough supplies on hand to keep you and your family safe and afloat until the situation gets better.
+This guide will help you prepare your home for common emergencies and disasters to allow you to live comfortably and with peace of mind.
+It is always a good idea to put together an emergency kit and to have enough supplies on hand to keep you and your family safe.

 Starting with the Basics: Preparing an Emergency Kit

-No matter where you live, it's important to have an emergency supplies kit readily available for use.
-This kit should include items you would need to survive for several days, and should be easily transportable.
-Say, if you need to leave quickly, you should be able to take this kit with you and go.
-Some important items to consider adding to your kit include the following:
+No matter where you live, it's vital to have an emergency supplies kit.
+This kit should include items you need to survive for several days and be easily transportable.
+If you need to leave quickly, you should be able to take this kit with you and go.
+Essential items to consider adding include the following:

-Unexpected disasters can be hard to plan for especially if you don't know what type of disaster will be happening and when, but it's always good to plan out what you can.
-For example, you and your family may plan on who will be picking up kids from school, where to meet, what to do if phones aren't working, etc. This way, if you have little kids, they won't be panicking if you're not around in the event of the disaster.
-By having a mutual understanding on more things within your family, the easier it will be to get through any disaster.
+Disasters can be hard to plan for, especially if you don't know what type of disaster will happen and when but plan out what you can.
+For example, you and your family could hash out the details on who picks the kids up from school, where to meet, what to do if phones don’t work, etc.

-For additional information on how you and your family can create a disaster plan, visit the following links:
+For additional information on how you and your family can create a disaster plan, visit the following link:

 Disasters to Prepare For

 There are a multitude of home disasters one should be familiar with and prepare for.
 Each type entails different protocols, and we have broken down some common ones below.